ptagseth/kanoa-software/docs/new folder structure/kanoa-ops/scheduling/operations.md

 ## Screen Layout

-1. **Filtering Control Section**: Situated at the top, this section offers various controls to customize the view of the schedule.
+**Filtering Control Section**: Situated at the top, this section offers various controls to customize the view of the schedule.<br />
-2. **Main Calendar Content Area**: Displays the operation schedule for the selected asset.
+**Main Calendar Content Area**: Displays the operation schedule for the selected asset.

 ## Filtering Control Section

-### Viewing Modes
-- Toggle between calendar view and list view.
+**Viewing Modes**:  Toggle between calendar view and list view.<br />

-### Time Range Controls
-- Switch the display of the schedule by month, week, or day.
+**Time Range Controls**:  Switch the display of the schedule by month, week, or day.<br />

-### Asset Selector
-- Choose the specific asset or area to display in the calendar.
+**Asset Selector**:  Choose the specific asset or area to display in the calendar.<br />

-### Time Zone Reminder
-- Note that calendar times are shown in the current site's time zone.
+**Time Zone Reminder**:  Note that calendar times are shown in the current site's time zone.<br />

-### Show Work Orders Button
-- An option to display work orders in the scheduling area.
+**Show Work Orders Button**:  An option to display work orders in the scheduling area.

 ## Main Calendar Content Area

-### Current Schedule Display
-- Shows the production operation schedule for the selected asset.
+**Current Schedule Display**:  Shows the production operation schedule for the selected asset.<br />

-### Editing and Deleting Events
-- Click on any entry to access the 'Edit Selected Event' button, allowing changes to the event.
-- Option to delete selected events.
+**Editing and Deleting Events**:  Click on any entry to access the 'Edit Selected Event' button, allowing changes to the event.
+Option to delete selected events.

 ## Managing Events